ceedee666/modern-abap-curriculum/docs/hello_world.md

 ![Eclipse Welcome Screen](imgs/hello_world/eclipse_welcome_screen.png)

-A complehensive reference for the installation and usage of the ABAP Development Tools can be found in the [DSAG ADT Leitfaden](https://1dsag.github.io/ADT-Leitfaden/).
+If you need guidance on installing and using the ABAP Development Tools, you can refer to the [DSAG ADT Leitfaden](https://1dsag.github.io/ADT-Leitfaden/), which provides a comprehensive reference.

 ## SAP BTP Free Tier and SAP BTP Trial